-The Colega teachers manual introduces children and youth to the Universal Declaration of Human Rights (UDHR) and the Convention on the Rights of the Child (CRC).
-The lessons teach children not only their rights but also their duties and responsibilities in the exercise of these rights.
+The Colega teaching manual introduces children and youth to the Universal Declaration of Human Rights (UDHR) and the Convention on the Rights of the Child (CRC).
+The lessons teach students not only their rights but also their responsibilities in the exercise of these rights.

-Many lessons include more content than can be taught in 30 minutes.
 Select the content that you consider best for your students while still including all six components of the lesson.
 You can use the songs, stories, character names, pictures or activities provided in the manual or substitute them for ones that are more familiar to young people in your country while maintaining the same principles and themes.